 The life expectancy gap between men and women is wider in the U.S. than in comparable countries

-Before the COVID-19 pandemic, the U.S. experienced less rapid increases in life expectancy for both men and women than comparable countries, on average.
-The gap in life expectancy between women and men in the U.S. has been wider than the gender gap in comparable countries, on average, since 2012.
-In 2019, life expectancy differences between women and men were 5.1 years in the United States and 4.3 years in comparable countries.
-This difference increased to 5.8 years in 2021 in the U.S. and 4.6 years in comparable countries due to COVID-19.
-Despite the partial rebound in U.S. life expectancy in 2022, the life expectancy gap between women and men only dropped to 5.4 years while the average gap in comparable countries declined to 4.4 years.
+The gap in life expectancy between women and men in the U.S. remains wider than the gender gap in comparable countries.
+From 2019 to 2021, the life expectancy difference between men and women increased from 5.1 years to 5.8 years in the U.S. and from 4.3 years to 4.6 years in comparable countries due to COVID-19.
+Despite U.S. life expectancy returning to pre-pandemic levels in 2023, the life expectancy gap between women and men is still 5.3 years, and the average gap in comparable countries declined to 4.3 years.

 The disparity in life expectancy between the U.S. and peer countries persists at older ages

 Since most people start to interact with the healthcare system more regularly as they get older, measuring life expectancy at older ages may provide a better sense of how well the health system performs (though it is still influenced by how healthy people are when they reach older ages).
-The disparity between the U.S. and comparable countries continues at older ages and becomes more pronounced as a share of overall life expectancy as people get older.
+The disparity between the U.S. and comparable countries for women became more pronounced at older ages.
+In 2023, comparable country average life expectancy exceeded life expectancy in the U.S. by 4.3% at birth, and 7.2% at age 65 for women and from 5.9% at birth to 6.0% at age 65 for men.

-Both life expectancy and health spending may be influenced by factors outside of the health system, such as income inequality, investments in social services, and other socioeconomic factors
+Both life expectancy and health spending may be influenced by factors outside of the health system, such as income inequality, investments in social services, and other socioeconomic factors.

 In 1980, the U.S. and comparable countries had similar life expectancies and health spending, but the trends have diverged in the last few decades